 Doug Westberg worked in the L'Arche Portland (then L'Arche Nehalem) office from 1999-2009.
 He has continued to be engaged with the L'Arche Portland community as a volunteer, bringing dinner to Nehalem House once a month and offering his gifts of music and friendship in many other ways.

 L'Arche Portland hosted our 2016 Supporter Appreciation Day at Neahkahnie House on January 30.
 Over bagels and coffee, we shared how each of us has been engaged in this community of people with and without intellectual disabilities, what we love about L'Arche, and our hopes for the future.
 It was a dynamic and diverse group, including founding members, core members, assistants, family, board members, and new volunteers.
 We gave thanks for those who could not be present with us in person.
-Every supporter left with a small token, a framed Jean Vanier quote on a Rodney Gabriel watercolor: "God does not call us to do extraordinary things, but rather to do ordinary things with extraordinary love."
+Every supporter left with a small token, a framed Rodney Gabriel watercolor with the quote: "God does not call us to do extraordinary things, but rather to do ordinary things with extraordinary love."